Uniquely You Nutrition

 • Contact Us

-The combination of spinach (I use frozen for this) and cheese is the ultimate in luxury for the taste buds.
-You can have a slice as a side dish to your meal or have it as your main protein source as it contains egg and cheese.
+I love the marriage of spinach and ricotta; however, when eating out, I often find these delicious fillings wrapped in puff pastry.
+This recipe offers a healthier twist using filo pastry, making it a great option for anyone seeking advice from a Brisbane nutritionist.
+The combination of spinach (I use frozen for this) and cheese is truly luxurious for the taste buds.
+You can enjoy a slice as a side dish to your meal or make it your main protein source, as it contains egg and cheese, which many weight loss nutritionists recommend.
+Let's begin to tantalize your tastebuds...

 Spinach and ricotta filo pie